Datadog vs BetterStack for Solo Developers

 Complexity vs simplicity.
 Datadog gives you a cockpit with 500 buttons.
 BetterStack gives you a clean dashboard with the 10 buttons you actually need.
 For a solo developer managing one or two apps, BetterStack's focused approach saves time and mental overhead.

 Pricing that scales.
 Datadog's pricing is per-host and per-feature.
 You pay separately for APM, logs, infrastructure, and everything else.
 It adds up shockingly fast.
 I've seen solo developers accidentally rack up $200+ monthly bills.
 BetterStack's pricing is straightforward.
-The free tier covers basic uptime monitoring, and paid plans start at $24/month with clear limits.
+The free tier covers basic uptime monitoring, and the first paid seat (Responder) is $29 per month on annual billing with clear limits.

 Status pages.
 BetterStack includes beautiful, customizable status pages.
 Datadog doesn't offer built-in status pages.
 If you want users to check whether your service is operational, BetterStack handles that natively.